omidabedi/mani-easy-persian-translator/README.md

 # mani-easy-persian-translator

-**Mani** is a lightweight, yet powerful local and online English-to-Persian (and vice versa) translator for Linux, built with Bash.
+**Mani** is a lightweight, yet powerful local and online any-language to Persian (and vice versa) translator for Linux, built with Bash.
 It's designed to be fast, simple, and easy to use directly from your keyboard shortcut.

 ---